philomory/ld38/README.md

 The original version of Strangeness was developed in 72 hours for Ludum Dare 38 - A Small World.
 This version is substantially improved from the Jam version.

-For more information, see [the game's homepage](https://philomory.itch.io/strangeness) on [itch.io](http://itch,io/)
+For more information, see [the game's homepage](https://philomory.itch.io/strangeness) on [itch.io](http://itch,io/) For the source code to the game, see [the game's repository](https://bitbucket.org/philomory/ld38/) on [BitBucket](http://bitbucket.org)

 ## Running the Game
 To run the game from source, you'll need to have [Ruby 2.3.x](http://ruby-lang.org) installed.
 You'll also need the gem [bundler](http://bundler.io).